tarantool/doc/doc/book/admin/vshard_admin.rst

 Replica set weights
 ~~~~~~~~~~~~~~~~~~~

-A replica set weight (:ref:`sharding.weight <configuration_reference_sharding_weight>`) defines the storage capacity of the replica set: the larger the weight, the more buckets the replica set can store.
+A replica set weight defines the storage capacity of the replica set: the larger the weight, the more buckets the replica set can store.
+You can configure a replica set weight using the :ref:`sharding.weight <configuration_reference_sharding_weight>` option.
-This can be used to store the prevailing amount of data on a replica set with more memory space.
+This option can be used to store the prevailing amount of data on a replica set with more memory space.
+You can also assign a zero weight to a replica set to initiate :ref:`migration of its buckets <vshard_config_rebalancing>` to the remaining cluster nodes.

 In the example below, the ``storage-a`` replica set can store twice as much data as ``storage-b``: